Phone Meeting Format

 12. Anonymity is the spiritual foundation of all our traditions, ever reminding us to place principles before personalities.

 Visit our website, www.ChristianFoodAddicts.weebly.com.
-You will find the following information: The 12-steps with their Biblical comparisons, a list of additional Christian meetings, member phone numbers, the format for this meeting and how to be added to our phone list.
-Please call or text Barbara in New Jersey at 973-219-1403 to be added to the phone list or to update your contact information.
+You will find the following information: The 12-steps with their Biblical comparisons, a list of additional Christian meetings, the play-back phone number to listen to recorded meetings, the format for this meeting, member phone numbers (accessible only with a password), and how to be added to our Facebook page.

 Phone Meeting Guidelines